tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 TODO: not resolved yet.

-maybe this is caused by request to fetch access token - OAuth library adds `redirect_uri` query param to this request. so Facebook can make request to the same callback URL twice. but in theory OAuth library should differentiate between these requests and shouldn't try to fetch access token again using the same authorization code.
+maybe this is caused by request to fetch access token - OAuth library adds `redirect_uri` query param to this request as well. so Facebook can make request to the same callback URL twice. but in theory OAuth library should differentiate between these requests and shouldn't try to fetch access token again using the same authorization code.

 ### The parameter app_id is required